Struggling with poor or bad credit and wondering how long does it take to rebuild credit? Read on.

 Get a Secured Credit Card

 Once you’ve discovered what your problem areas are, the next step is to actively rebuild your credit.
 One of the best ways to rebuild credit is by acquiring a secured credit card.
 With a secured credit card, you’re less likely to have your application rejected (which also dings your credit score), and you’re guaranteed to have money available.
 Some do require security deposits upfront, which can range from a couple hundred dollars to a couple thousand dollars.
-And, although most of these charge an annual fee, they are definitely worth researching.
+And, although most of these cards charge an annual fee, they are definitely worth researching.

 Think of a secured card as training wheels on a bike: once you’re able to maintain stability on your own — financial stability, in this case — you can remove those “training wheels” (the “secured” aspect of the card) and get an unsecured credit card that doesn’t require a deposit upfront.